eth-cscs/production/data_science/theano/README.md

 # Theano

 This document gives a quick introduction how to get a first test program running.

-## Supported Systems
-Theano has been tested on Piz Daint only.

-## Load Theano Module

-As an example we use Theano 0.8.2, for but other versions might be available on the system.
+In the following instructions we use Theano 0.8.2 but other versions might be available on the system.
 Use `module avail` to get an overview.
+This documentation has been tested on Piz Daint only.

+## Loading the Module

+To use Theano on Piz Daint you have to load the corresponding module:

 ```
 module load daint-gpu